BgeeDB/bgee_pipeline/pipeline/collaboration/oncoMX/README.md

 ### Computation of the expression levels

 We produce for OncoMX expression level categories.
 For `absent` expression calls, the category is alway `ABSENT`.
-For `present` expression calls, we retrieve one expression level category relative to the expression levels of the gene, and one expression level category relative to the expression levels in the anatomical entity.
+For `present` expression calls, we produce one expression level category relative to the expression levels of the gene, and one expression level category relative to the expression levels in the anatomical entity.
 The value for these categories is one of `HIGH`, `MEDIUM`, and `LOW`.

-For `present` expression calls, the category is computed by comparing the expression rank of the expression call to the min. and max expression ranks of an entity.
-So, for a same expression call, we compute several expression level categories:
+For `present` expression calls, the category is computed by comparing the rank score of the expression call to the min. and max rank scores of an entity.
+So, for a same expression call, we compute two expression level categories:
 * one relative to the gene (by comparing the expression rank score of the call to the min. and max ranks of the gene, in any anatomical structure where it is expressed).
 * one relative to the anatomical entity (by comparing to the min. and max ranks in the anatomical entity,